 Addressing water issues is complex because it requires a range of approaches, from individual action to national policies and regulation.
+Water also does not stop at designation boundaries.
+As can be seen from Figure 5 below, the river catchments of the National Park expand far beyond the boundary.
+Action to improve water quality and quantity will require work with partners within and across the boundary of the National Park.
 It will need action from a variety of partners including water companies, developers, planners, industry, landowners and farmers, and householders.
 Together we are committed to a catchment-based approach that will enable us to work together with partners and the public to restore our diverse water habitats and ensure enough clean water for nature and people.